jamybboyjd/carimports1.2/esx_carimports/README.md

+Esx_carimports.

+I made this script some time ago and removed it due to people having problems with the SQL. i have not fixed this after some time away.

-I did not make the script this is a edit of the esx_truckshop made by HumanTree92
+Also please note this is a edit of ESX_truckshop. https://github.com/HumanTree92/esx_truckshop

-The cars in the SQL are NOT drift cars please remove them and add your custom ones in.

-This was edited by jamybboyjd.
+So this is a car import script made to add more options to RP servers now i made this so people could add aftermarket cars and over seas cars to it like JDM ect and more into there server and make it more real.

+Now i have added 2 cars into the SQL these are base cars and need changing for you. i will leave a video how to do this.

+This script is a whole new dealership and wont mess with another ones you have

+Please let me know if you have any problems.

+Also the server name is a none working server